Česky English

 Drum brakes

 Effectivity of these is somewhere between rims and disks.
-They are usually quite heavy, but weatherproof, maintenance-free and the most durable of all.
+They are usually somewhat heavier, but weatherproof, almost maintenance-free and the most durable of all.
 Their disadvantage is overheating and fading on long descents (the same as disks).

 The only element to adjust is the cable stop, so there is not much to write about.